Homestead Survival: How To Master Plan Your Own Safe Haven

 Do you forage your local area for fruits and berries?

-Is there enough there to provide a significant percentage of your family’s calorie needs?
+Is there enough to provide a significant percentage of your family’s calorie needs?

 Doubtful.